Wafer fabrication

-Wafer fabrication is a procedure composed of many repeated sequential processes to produce complete electrical or photonic circuits on semiconductor wafers in semiconductor device fabrication process.
+Wafer fabrication is a procedure composed of many repeated sequential processes to produce complete electrical or photonic circuits on semiconductor wafers in a semiconductor device fabrication process.
 Examples include production of radio frequency (RF) amplifiers, LEDs, optical computer components, and microprocessors for computers.
 Wafer fabrication is used to build components with the necessary electrical structures.

-The main process begins with electrical engineers designing the circuit and defining its functions, and specifying the signals, inputs/outputs and voltages needed.
+The main process begins with integrated circuit design, where electrical engineers designing the circuit and defining its functions, and specifying the signals, inputs/outputs and voltages needed.
 These electrical circuit specifications are entered into electrical circuit design software, such as SPICE, and then imported into circuit layout programs, which are similar to ones used for computer aided design.
 This is necessary for the layers to be defined for photomask production.
 The resolution of the circuits increases rapidly with each step in design, as the scale of the circuits at the start of the design process is already being measured in fractions of micrometers.
 Each step thus increases circuit density for a given area.

+The next part of the process is mask data preparation.

+Then comes the most expensive part of the semiconductor device fabrication process, wafer fabrication.

 The silicon wafers start out blank and pure.
 The circuits are built in layers in clean rooms.
 First, photoresist patterns are photo-masked in micrometer detail onto the wafers' surface.
 The wafers are then exposed to short-wave ultraviolet light and the unexposed areas are thus etched away and cleaned.
 Hot chemical vapors are deposited on to the desired zones and baked in high heat, which permeate the vapors into the desired zones.
 In some cases, ions, such as O2+ or O+, are implanted in precise patterns and at a specific depth by using RF-driven ion sources.